 Students are eligible to apply to the ECA through the School of Choice option.
 However, if a student chooses to change districts by exercising their School of Choice option while enrolled and attending classes at the ECA, the student will be placed back into the lottery during the next enrollment cycle and their continued enrollment in the ECA is no longer guaranteed.
 Changing districts through the School of Choice option while enrolled in the ECA may also jeopardize athletic eligibility.

-Students and parents/guardians understand and agree to schools of choice requirements outlined in this section.
+Students and parents/quardians understand and agree to schools of choice requirements